-If you have recently moved or are moving to Portugal, you need to understand the tax implications of living here as a British national.
-Central to this is getting to grips with residency rules and establishing where you should be paying taxes.
-Not only does this ensure you fulfil your obligations under local and international law, but it can help you avoid paying more tax than you need to.
+If you have recently relocated or plan to move to Portugal, you need to be aware of the tax implications of living here as a British national.
+Getting to grips with the residency rules and establishing where you should be paying taxes can help ensure you fulfil all your obligations without paying more tax than you need to.

 Are you tax resident in Portugal or the UK?

-It is important to understand where you are tax resident as it is your country of residence that has the right to tax you on your worldwide income and capital gains.
-However, residency rules are different for each country and the answer is not always straightforward.
-Many expatriates, for example, assume they should continue paying tax in Britain – particularly if they have UK-source income, such as UK pensions – when they are actually tax resident here.
+Normally, it is your country of residence that has the right to tax you on your worldwide income and gains.
+While it is vital to understand where you are deemed tax resident, the answer is not always clear-cut and residency rules differ for each country.
+Many expatriates assume they should continue paying tax in Britain – particularly if they have UK-source income, like UK pensions – when they are actually tax resident here.

-Even if you do not live here full-time, you could still meet the residency criteria.
-The Portuguese tax authorities (Finanças) will consider you a resident if you spend a total of 183 days or more in Portugal within 12 months.
-As Portugal splits the year for residency purposes, you could be recognised as a tax resident from the day you arrive in Portugal with the intention of staying permanently.
+Even if you do not live in Portugal full-time, you could still meet the residency criteria.
+The Portuguese tax authorities (Finanças) will consider you resident if you spend 183 days or more in the country within a 12-month period.
+Portugal splits the year for residency purposes, which means you could be recognised as tax resident from the day you arrive with the intention of staying permanently.

-Where your tax status is unclear because you meet the residency criteria for both Portugal and the UK, your residency is determined by the UK/Portugal double tax treaty.
-This sets out ‘tie-breaker’ rules that look at the location of your permanent home, where your finances are based and where you normally live.
-If your residency still cannot be decided, it comes down to your nationality or mutual agreement between the two countries.
+Where your tax status is unclear because you meet the residency criteria for both Portugal and the UK, residency is determined under the UK-Portugal double tax treaty.
+This sets out tie-breaker rules that look at the location of your permanent home, where your finances are based and where you normally live.
+If residency still cannot be decided, it comes down to your nationality or by mutual agreement between the two countries.

-Residents of Portugal are liable for Portuguese tax on all worldwide income and capital gains.
-You could also pay taxes on property rental, the transfer of real estate, vehicle sales and stamp duty.
+Residents of Portugal are liable for Portuguese tax on all worldwide income and some capital gains.
+You could also attract taxes on property rental, transfer of real estate and vehicle sales.

-If you are not yet tax resident in Portugal, and have not been resident in any of the last five tax years, you could take advantage of the ‘Non-Habitual Resident’ (NHR) regime.
+If you are not yet tax resident in Portugal and have not been resident in any of the last five tax years, you could take advantage of the ‘non-habitual resident’ (NHR) regime.
 This offers new residents special tax benefits for their first ten years in the country.
-Besides offering a low 20% income tax rate if you are employed in a ‘high value-added’ profession, the NHR scheme allows you to receive foreign income – like pensions – tax-free.
-You could also pay no Portuguese tax on gains you make from UK property.
+Most foreign-source income is not taxable under the scheme, so non-habitual residents will not face Portuguese tax on gains from UK property, for example, and British retirees can generally receive UK pensions tax-free.
+Those employed in Portugal in a ‘high value-added’ profession could also benefit from a fixed 20% income tax rate under NHR.

 Why you need to get it right